siadat/netmatch/README.md

 - `&input=json`: look for a JSON object in the request body.
 - `&input=yaml`: look for a YAML object in the request body.

+### output
+Specify the format of the output.
+Valid values are json and yaml.
+The default value is json.

 ### key
 **Required** Requests with identical keys are matched.
 See labels and selectors for more fine-grained control over matching.